My 10 Favorite Coffee Shops in Oaxaca

 There is an abundance of cafes in Oaxaca City.
 So how do you know which one to pick?

-I’ve detailed my favorite coffee shops in Oaxaca which I’ve narrowed down while living in the city for the last three years.
+I’ve detailed my favorite coffee shops in Oaxaca which I’ve narrowed down while living in the city for the last four years.
 All of these serve a great cup of coffee but some are also highlighted for their beautiful atmosphere, decadent pastries, or other unique characteristics.

 If you’re looking for the best coffee in Oaxaca, start here!
 I’ve also included an outdoor cat cafe that I love to support.